April 3, 2019

 blinkit-Online-Kurs-Beispiel-Demo-aus-Sicht-des-Trainers

-10% learning in training sessions
+10% Learning in training

 10% Lernen in Schulungen